How is your brain doing?

 A recent study demonstrated an increase in the size in the part of our brain known as the hippocampus in elderly individuals who engaged in 20 minutes of moderate-intensity aerobic exercise 3 days a week for 1 year.
 They also experienced a corresponding increase in memory function and an increase in BDNF.
 However, the control group assigned to just stretching and toning experienced a decrease in hippocampal size over the same time period.
 These ﬁndings are important since as we age, we may lose 1%–2% of hippocampal cells every single year.
 Also, don’t forget to exercise your brain as well.

 Stress plays a very powerful role in our ability to preserve memory and function.
 Long term stress has been proven to lead to atrophy of the hippocampus.
 Laughter on the other hand, plays a positive role in genetic health.
-One interesting study showed the increase in 27 different genes after viewing a funny video! :)) Meditation and things like Alternate Nostril Breathing are great forms of stress reduction.
+One interesting study showed the increase in 27 different genes after viewing a funny video! :)) Meditation such as Kundalini Alternate Nostril Breathing are great forms of stress reduction.